 What Is the Biggest Venus Flytrap Ever?

-While it is not easy to find records of Venus Flytrap sizes, the Guinness Book of World Records did include a Venus Flytrap in its 2022 edition.
+While it is not easy to find records of Venus Flytrap sizes, the Guinness Book of World Records did start to include the largest Venus Fly trap in its 2022 edition.

-According to Guinness, the largest Venus Flytrap in the world belongs to Jeremiah Harris of Colorado Springs.
+According to Guinness, the world’s largest Venus Flytrap belongs to Jeremiah Harris of Colorado Springs.
 He is cited with a trap measuring a whopping 2.4 inches, making it at least a centimeter longer than other known traps in existence.

-There is a Venus Flytrap variety and clone, the Dionaea B-52, that is considered to be a giant Venus Flytrap.
+There is a Venus Flytrap variety and clone, the Dionaea B-52, that is considered to be the Giant Venus Flytrap.
 This clone was also produced in the United States by Henning Von Schmeling.

 The name “B-52” does not refer to the famous bomber jet, but is Von Schmeling’s code for the plant.
 These cultivars’ traps will reach roughly two inches, making them double the normal size of a Venus Flytrap.

-However, this makes Harris’ Guinness measurement all the more impressive at practically 2.4 inches for a standard Venus Flytrap.
+However, this makes Harris’ Guinness measurement all the more impressive at practically 2.4 inches for the biggest Venus Fly Trap.

 Venus Flytrap Size Factors